jordy215/jordy215/README.md

 # I am **Jordan Morris**

-Im studying to become a Cloud Engineer specializing in Azure, Python and Ai
+Im studying to become a Cloud Engineer specializing in Azure, Python and Ai.
+I currently a Service Desk Engineer looking to be a System Administrator

 ## I also am a trained fighter